jonitampan/logs/README.md

 # Logs
 Logs is absolutely important for IT Security.
-This is little contribution from me to CDEF.ID community.
+This is little contribution from me to CDEF community.